nuitrcs/SQL_workshops/intro_sql.md

 WHERE height = MAX(height);
 ```

-To achieve this, you can use a subquery, which we may learn about later.
+To achieve this, you can use a subquery (which is covered in the intermediate SQL tutorial).

 If we wanted to count the number of distinct values in a column, we can use the count function in combination with `distinct`: